 Recognising that fees cover the operating and general costs and giving transforms our school, the Foundation works in partnership with the School community to provide our current and future students with world-class facilities, programs and opportunities.

-The Foundation’s role is to inspire philanthropy within the Caulfield Grammar School community to support the School’s purpose of enhancing quality learning every day in every experience for every learner for life.
+The role of the Foundation is to inspire philanthropy within the Caulfield Grammar School community to support the School’s purpose of enhancing quality learning every day in every experience for every learner for life.

 The Foundation, which was established in 1979, provides opportunities for the community to support the School by making tax-deductible donations to the Foundation’s Scholarship Fund, Building Fund or Public Ancillary Fund to benefit our students.

 Our Foundation runs Annual Giving, encourages Bequests, and seeks major gifts in support of special building and scholarship programs.
 Donors can choose from a range of giving initiatives to make a real difference to our students and ensure Caulfield Grammar School continues to be an innovative leading global School.